decentraland/adr/content/ADR-1-adr-process.md

 There are three types of ADR:

-- A **Standards Track** ADR describes any change that affects most or all Decentraland implementations, such as—a change to the synchronzation protocol, a change in deployments validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Decentraland.
+- A **Standards Track** ADR describes any change that affects most or all Decentraland implementations, such as—a change to the synchronization protocol, a change in deployments validity rules, proposed application standards/conventions, or any change or addition that affects the interoperability of applications using Decentraland.
 Standards Track ADRs consist of three parts—a design document, an implementation, and (if warranted) an update to the [formal specification](https://github.com/decentraland/yellowpaper).

 - A **Meta** ADR describes a process surrounding Decentraland or proposes a change to (or an event in) a process.
 Process ADRs are like Standards Track ADRs but apply to areas other than the Decentraland protocol itself.